Our Guest Relationships

-Our Casting Process & Our Relationships With Our Guests
+Our Casting Process & Relationship With Our Participants

-The guests, sometimes called contestants or models on the website, have been fully briefed on the content of the shoots they take part in well before any shooting dates.
+The participants, sometimes called contestants or models on this website, have been fully briefed on the concept of The Splat!
+Show and the nature of our shoots.
 They are informed from the outset the types of audience who may find interest in The Splat!
 Show.
-They are made aware of the site and encouraged to look at the site during our casting process and are not forced to do anything they do not wish to do, or feel uncomfortable to do at any time.
+They are made aware of the site and encouraged to look at the site during the casting process.

 Our Model Release Forms

-Here we have provided a copy of our model release form that guests have to read in it’s entirety and then complete the form.
+Below we have provided a copy of our model release form that our participants have to read in it’s entirety and then complete the form.
 They are under no obligation or are forced to complete a form.
-Only after a guest has completed a model release form we will release their content onto our website.
-Every guest who has content released on our website has completed a model release form and we have them all on file.
+Only after a participant has completed a model release form we will release their content onto our website.
+Every participant who has content available on our website has completed a model release form and we have them all on file.